open-amt-cloud-toolkit/docs/docs/Docker/dockerLocal.md

 3. Set `MPS_WEB_ADMIN_USER` and `MPS_WEB_ADMIN_PASSWORD` to the desired username and password for the Sample Web UI login.

+4. Set `MPS_JWT_SECRET` to a secure secret.
+Keep track of the secret chosen, it will be used below.

+## Set Kong JSON Web Token (JWT)

+The shared secret used in kong needs to be set.

+1. Under the `jwt_secrets:secret` section of open-amt-cloud-toolkit\kong.yaml, add the secret used for the environmental variable  `MPS_JWT_SECRET` above.

 ## Build and Run the Docker Images